Spotlight: Brattleboro Area Youth Council is seeking new members (ages 11 to 21).

 Brattleboro Area Youth Council advocates for their peers and collaborates with community decision-makers to address the needs of youth.

-Guiding Principals – Youth Council
+Guiding Principles – Youth Council

 What we pay attention to grows…